Cultural Travel ideasCultural Travel ideas

 Watching a Movie

 If it’s raining and it’s cold, spending some time in a cinema might be a good option, besides – it’s a classic.
-There are many cinemas in any city of Emilia-Romagna at different times and with different programmes.
-Two of them are very peculiar and deserve a better look, however.
+There are many cinemas in any city of Emilia-Romagna with different programmes.
+Two (or rather three) of them are very peculiar and deserve a better look.

 On the one hand, the Lumière, the historical cinematographic room of the film library of Bologna.
-It’s a unique building in Italy that, thanks to projections, meetings and author festivals, it spreads the knowledge of filmmaking’s history in all its declinations.
+It’s a unique place in Italy that, thanks to projections, meetings and author festivals, spreads the knowledge of filmmaking’s history in all its declinations.
+Also in Bologna, we can find the Cinema Modernissimo, a charming underground theatre dating back to the early 20th century, which has recently been reopened to the public.

 On the other hand, the Fulgor, right in the hear of Rimini’s city centre.
 It is bound to the memory of Federico Fellini and it has recently been restored to its original splendour.